 Thankfully, it is easy to determine whether a project is legitimate.
 You simply need to check whether it has a certification from an established verifier.

-According to the Massachusetts Institute of Technology, the established verifiers include Gold Standard, Verified Carbon Standard, and Climate Action Reserve.
+According to the Massachusetts Institute of Technology, the established verifiers include the Gold Standard, Verified Carbon Standard, and Climate Action Reserve.
 These organizations will evaluate projects to ensure that they are effectively working to reduce the carbon footprint of the people who purchase their credits.
 Only projects that meet their standards will get certified.

 Searching by Industry

-Using both filters at once will enable you to narrow the results down to just a few projects, even on the largest marketplaces.
+Using both filters at once will enable you to narrow the results to just a few projects, even on the largest marketplaces.

 See Related: Climate Change Investment Opportunities for Your Portfolio